Cascoda/cascoda-sdk/baremetal/Readme.md

 ### cascoda-bm-thread

 Port layer for the OpenThread stack.
 This enables using OpenThread on baremetal platforms with a CA-821x radio.
 The [OpenThread API](https://openthread.io/reference) itself should be used for controlling the OpenThread stack.

+### mikrosdk-click

+Set of example drivers for extracting data from connected sensors and controlling actuators.
+It abstracts away the base I2C/SPI bus protocols to C functions.
+The drivers in this folder are manufactured by MikroElektronika which provides libraries for their sensors.

+### mikrosdk-lib

+A mid-level layer between user interface and hardware.
+It integrates MikroElektronika library with Cascoda libary in HAL layer allowing communication between MikroElektronika devices and Chili2 via I2C/SPI and GPIO.

 ### platform